 Tusq and bone nuts are basically the same in sound.
 They are both designed to produce a rich, resonant tone.
 There is a slight difference in the way they each handle overtones.
 But it’s not significant enough to make a real difference in your sound.
 And once you fret a string, the nut doesn’t have anymore to do with the sound.
 They only contribute when guitar strings are played open.

 Tusq does produce a slightly different sound when dropped loosely on a table.
 It has a more rigid ring upon impact when compared to a bone nut under the same test.
 And because some bone nuts may have soft spots within the material, the tone can be affected to a slight degree.

 To my ear, there really isn’t a difference in sound.
 So I would select one of these materials based on durability and the ability to source them.

 Which One Is Better For Guitars?

 In my opinion, Tusq is a better choice for guitar nuts.
-It’s more durable and solid, which means it can handle more abuse.
-It’s also self-lubricating, which is great for helping the strings will move across the surface, which is great for tuning stability and intonation.
+It’s more durable and solid.
+Which means it can handle more abuse.
+It’s also self-lubricating.
+This is great for helping the strings move across the surface.
+It’s perfect for tuning stability and intonation.